rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 ### How do you get away with "no null pointers"?

 Data values in the language can only be constructed through a fixed set of initializer forms.
 Each of those forms requires that its inputs already be initialized.
-A dataflow analysis (the typestate system used elsewhere) ensures that local variables are initialized before use.
+A liveness analysis ensures that local variables are initialized before use.

 ### What is the relationship between a module and a crate?